tylergoble-VSP/GenerativeAI-Cost-Estimator/README.md

 - Experiment with different models and configurations
 - Add new chunking strategies
 - Extend the reporting capabilities
+- Add more experiment parameters to the sensitivity analysis
 - Improve error handling and robustness

 ## License